TrueBlocks/trueblocks-core/src/apps/chifra/internal/slurp/README.md

   - Portions of this software are Powered by Etherscan.io, Covalent, Alchemy, TrueBlocks Key APIs.
   - See slurp/README on how to configure keys for API providers.
   - The withdrawals option is only available on certain chains.
 It is ignored otherwise.
-  - If the value of --source is key, --parts is ignored.
-  - The --types option is deprecated, use --parts instead.
 ```

 Data models produced by this tool: